ddbeck/arduino-photo-booth/README.md

 This is the source for a photo booth driven by an Arduino-based intervalometer connected to a Canon EOS 350D camera.

-# Usage
+# Dependencies

-Upload the sketch to your Arduino Uno or compatible micro controller (see [the official Arduino IDE documentation](http://arduino.cc/en/Guide/HomePage) for detailed instructions).

-This project assumes the following components:
+This project assumes the following hardware components:

 Pin | Component
 --- | ---------